ucrparlay/Pkd-tree/docs/optimization.md

   cache.
 An input graph containing 10^8 points can be divided to $63.5$ buckets each with amount of points above.
 - add id in point can be much slow
+- simply apply n_th element is not enough since the two sides of split may contain exactly same elements.
+This is okay for insert/build, since the following look-up will always correct.
+But if we want to look for a point by split this is wrong, i.e., 1 2 2 3 2, if the query point has dimension 2 we will miss the direction.